CERG-C/CERG-C/docs/Teaching/CERG/Lava/Hazard_lava_Q-LavHA_exercise.md

-# Q-LavHA
+# Hazard assessment for lava flow inundation using Q-LavHA

-With the knowledge gained on [topographic controls](Hazard_lava_steepest-descent.md) and [modeling](Hazard_lava_modeling.md) from the previous exercise, we will now apply the `Q-LavHA`[^1] model to estimate the hazard associated with lava flow inundation.
+With the knowledge gained on [topographic controls](Hazard_lava_steepest-descent.md) and [modeling](Hazard_lava_modeling.md), we will now apply the `Q-LavHA`[^1] model to estimate the hazard associated with lava flow inundation.
 This part of the exercise assumes that:

 - You have understood the philosophy behind `Q-LavHA` according to [this guide](Hazard_lava_Q-LavHA_intro.md).
 - You have already installed [`QGIS`](../Setup/qgis.md#step-1-download-and-install-qgis) and [`Q-LavHA`](../Setup/qgis.md#step-2-install-qlavha).